mtau6190-dot/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

+Step 1: Prepared AD Infrastructure in Azure Environment<br>
+Step 2: Deployed Active Directory<br>
+Step 3: Created Users with Powershell<br>
+Step 4: Created Group Policy and Managed Accoounts<br>

+<h2>Deployment and Configuration Steps</h2>

-- Step 1 - Prepared the Active Directory Infrastructure in Azure Environment<br/>
+<h3>Step 1 - Prepared the Active Directory Infrastructure in Azure Environment</h3><br/>
 - 1.1 - Created a Resource Group in Azure & named it "AD-Lab"
   <img width="1912" height="676" alt="image" src="https://github.com/user-attachments/assets/b662c551-3f43-49a1-928f-78d9c11913fb" />
 A resource group is like a container that holds related resources (VMs, networks, storage, etc.) for a project.
 It is easier to organize, secure, manage, and clean up.